Don't Stop (Megan Thee Stallion song): Commercial performance

 "Don't Stop" debuted and peaked at number 30 on the Billboard Hot 100 chart for the week ending October 17, 2020, with 13.8 million domestic streams and 5,000 downloads.
 The single also debuted at number one on Billboard's Top Triller US and Top Triller Global charts, displacing Dixie D'Amelio's "Be Happy", and at number 61 on the Billboard Global 200 chart, amassing 18.6 million streams and 6,000 downloads globally.

 Music video

 The music video for "Don't Stop", directed by Colin Tilley, was released alongside the song, serving as the first official music video from Megan's debut album Good News.
 Megan Thee Stallion appears throughout the video dressed in outfits inspired by various characters from Alice in Wonderland, including Alice, the Queen of Hearts, and the Cheshire Cat.
-The video also features voguing dancers from the HBO Max series Legendary (on which Megan is a judge), Megan riding a giant rocking horse and twerking, and a CGI-animated cat which resembles the Cheshire Cat.
+The video also features voguing dancers from the HBO Max series Legendary (on which Megan is a judge), Megan riding a giant rocking horse and twerking, and an animated cat which resembles the Cheshire Cat.
 Young Thug appears during his verse dressed as Edward Scissorhands.